William Sterling Parsons: Ordnance

-In July 1933, Parsons became liaison officer between the Bureau of Ordnance and the Naval Research Laboratory (NRL) in Washington, DC.
+In July 1933, Parsons became liaison officer between the Bureau of Ordnance and the Naval Research Laboratory (NRL) in Washington, D.C.
 At the NRL he was briefed by the head of its Radio Division, A. Hoyt Taylor, who told him about experiments that had been carried out into what the Navy would later name radar.
 Parsons immediately recognized the potential of the new invention to locate ships and aircraft, and perhaps even track shells in flight.
 For this, he realized that he was going to need high frequency microwaves.
 He discovered that no one had attempted this.
 The scientists had not considered all the applications of the technology, and the Navy bureaus had not grasped their potential.
 He was able to persuade the scientists to establish a group to investigate microwave radar, but without official sanction it had low priority.
 Parsons submitted a memorandum on the subject to the Bureau of Ordnance (BuOrd) requesting $5,000 per annum for research.
 To his dismay, the BuOrd and Bureau of Engineering, which was responsible for the NRL, turned down his proposal.

 Some thought that Parsons was ruining his career with his advocacy of radar, but he acquired one powerful backer.
 The Chief of the Bureau of Aeronautics (BuAer), Rear Admiral Ernest J. King, supported the use of radar as a means of determining aircraft altitude.
 When the Bureau of Engineering protested that such a device would necessarily be too large to carry on a plane, King told them that it would still be worthwhile, even if the only aircraft in the Navy big enough to carry it was the airship USS Macon.